dnanexus-archive/bigtop/README.md

   * Makes locating points of interest easier, as the user retains a greater sense of their body-relative location.
   * Potential for more natural methods of interacting with data.

+## Quickest Start

+This can be viewed in a compatible browser on [GitHub Pages](https://dnanexus.github.io/bigtop/build/index.html)

 ## Quick Start

 ### Requirements